Chapter 172-121 WAC – Student Conduct Code

 (b) If the CRO determines that the respondent violated the student conduct code, the CRO shall impose any number of sanctions as described in WAC 172-121-210, except suspension or expulsion.

 (9) Sanctions.
 In determining what sanctions shall be imposed, the CRO may consider the evidence presented at the hearing as well as any information contained in the student’s disciplinary and academic records.
 If a student fails to appear for a hearing, then the CRO authority shall review the evidence provided and may consider information available from the student’s disciplinary and academic records in determining what sanction should be imposed.
-In addition to sanctions under this code, if the student is also an employee of the university, the CRO’s decision may be forwarded to the student’s supervisor to determine whether any employment actions outside of this code should be taken in accordance with university policy.
+In addition to sanctions under this code, if the student is also an employee of EWU, the CRO’s decision may be forwarded to the student’s supervisor to determine whether any employment actions outside of this code should be taken in accordance with EWU policy.

 (10) Notification.
 The CRO shall serve the respondent with a decision including its findings, conclusions, and rationale.
 The decision shall address credibility issues if credibility or witness demeanor was a substantial factor in the CRO’s decision.
 Credibility determinations may not be based on a person’s status as a complainant, respondent, or witness.

-(a) The findings shall be based exclusively on the evidence provided at the hearing.
+The findings shall be based exclusively on the evidence provided at the hearing.
 The decision must also include:

-(i) Identification of the section of the code alleged to have been violated;
+(a) Identification of the section of the code alleged to have been violated;

-(ii) A description of the procedural steps taken from the receipt of the complaint through the determination, including any notifications to the parties, interviews, methods to gather evidence, and hearings;
+(b) A description of the procedural steps taken from the receipt of the complaint through the determination, including any notifications to the parties, interviews, methods to gather evidence, and hearings;

-(iii) Findings of fact supporting the determination;
+(c) Findings of fact supporting the determination;

-(iv) Conclusions regarding the application of the code to the facts along with the rationale for each determination;
+(d) Conclusions regarding the application of the code to the facts along with the rationale for each determination;

-(vi) Respondent’s right to appeal.
+(f) Respondent’s right to appeal.

-(ii) The complainant’s right to appeal;
+(ii) The complainant’s right to appeal, if any;

 (iii) Any change to the results that occurs prior to the time that such results become final; and when such results become final (20 U.S.C.
 1092(f)).